benwhalley/datafluency/docs/05-uncertainty.md

 The output is the prediction (`fit`) and the lower and upper bounds of the confidence interval.
 The 95% interval is used by default.

-To be clear, **_the confidence interval is the range within which we think the true predicted value would be for a child whose mother had IQ=97 and who completed high school would be, if we collected many different samples and calculated this interval many times._**
+To be clear, **_the confidence interval is range which, if we calculated it 100 times from different samples, we  think the true value would would be within 95% of the time._**

 :::{.exercise}